 “But now we have to get to Out & Proud.
 We’ll make big bucks with that article out today.

-Felix was prepared.
-He had rented the store next door and set it up with a massive underwear selection that had just arrived.
-All we had to do was sit and sign the purchases.
+Felix is prepared.
+He has rented the store next door and set it up with a massive underwear selection that just arrived.
+All we have to do is sit and sign the purchases.

 “Felix, I’m glad you’re expanding, but it makes me feel exploitative of these little girls.”

 “Well, they deserve better than a cash grab.
 We’ll play for the crowd first.”

 “The cops warned me that the crowd’s too big.
 They’re going to eventually shut me down.”